Create Your First Agent

 If you don’t specify a model, agents default to claude-sonnet-4-6.

-Execute Your Agent
+Equip Your Agent

 Interactive Chat (CLI)